QTM 151 - Introduction to Statistical Computing II

 Let’s write some SQL code!

-• But first, it is good practice to check if the table already exists and drop it if it does
+• It is good practice to check if the table already exists and drop it if it does.

-• System commands are in upper case and user-defined names are in lower case
+• System commands are often in upper case and user-defined names are often in lower case by convention.

 DROP TABLE IF EXISTS drivers;